camuthig/camuthig.github.io/content/posts/remote-time-post-mortem.md

 Instead I read the recaps of these gatherings, which was helpful but didn't create the same connection for me.
 We are working on ways to better record these meetings, allowing for anyone to watch them later, if they were unable to attend for whatever reasons.
 I think this could really help, and I am excited to dig into the concept.
 With relatively little overlap with my coworkers, it was also more difficult to shoot the breeze and participate in "water cooler" talk on Slack.
-I've heard of Base Camp's company practice of posting things about what you did over the weekend each week, and think something like this could help others as well.
+I've heard of Basecamp's company practice of posting things about what you did over the weekend each week, and think something like this could help others as well.

 All in all, I appreciated my opportunity to live outside of the States and continue working with my team, and I have learned a lot